bkittler/cf_backup_restore/README.md

-## cf_backup_restore - Cloudflare - tool for backup / restore data on Cloudflare account / zones
+## cf_backup_restore - tool for backup / restore data on Cloudflare account / zones
 ***

 cf_backup_restore is python tool to export and/or import data from Cloudflare account/zones